Office of the Administrative Manager

 RE: Revisions to Trustee Policy on Acceptance of Employer Contributions

-The Trustees of the Western Conference of Teamsters Pension Trust recently amended the long-standing Policy On Acceptance of Employer Contributions to provide bargaining parties with greater flexibility in structuring their participation in the Trust.
-These changes may first be negotiated for work performed in the month of April 2000.
-With one exception, these changes are not mandatory; they are permissive and are subject to collective bargaining.
+The Trustees of the Western Conference of Teamsters Pension Trust recently amended the long-standing Policy on Acceptance of Employer Contributions to provide bargaining parties with a clearer understanding of rules governing their participation in the Trust.
+These changes are effective January 1, 2020.
 Click here to view the complete amended Policy On Acceptance of Employer Contributions.

 The changes to the Policy are as follows:

 1. Provision 3 of the Policy has been amended.
-It now states that a Pension Agreement will not be acceptable to the Trust if it contains "Provisions that limit the employees on whose account contributions are to be made to those who have satisfied a specific minimum period of employment or seniority, except that part-time regular and full-time regular employees serving a probationary period may, for a period not to exceed ninety (90) calendar days, be covered under a contribution rate not less than ten (10) cents per hour, including PEER.
-Casuals, extras, jobbers and hiring hall employees are not subject to the foregoing exception."
+It now states that a Pension Agreement will not be acceptable to the Trust if it contains “Provisions that limit the persons on whose account contributions are to be made to those who have satisfied a specific minimum period of employment or seniority, except persons performing the work of the bargaining unit may, for a period not to exceed ninety (90) calendar days, be covered under a contribution rate not less than ten (10) cents per hour, including PEER, from their first date of employment or utilization.”

-3. Provision 7 of the Policy has also been amended.
-It now states that a Pension Agreement will not be acceptable to the Trust if it contains: "Provisions which reduce contributions for each compensable hour to less than that which applied prior to any date, except as provided in Number 3 above."
+2. Provision 6 of the Policy has also been amended.
+It now states that a Pension Agreement will not be acceptable to the Trust if it contains “Provisions which permit or require pension contributions for persons who are not performing the work of the bargaining unit.”

-To assist you in understanding the rules of the Trustee Policy on Acceptance of Employer Contributions, set forth below are frequently asked questions and common examples of factual situations:
+To assist you in understanding changes to these rules, set forth below are frequently asked questions and common examples of factual situations:

 Q. If a break-in rate is negotiated, must PEER be paid on such contributions?